COVID-19 pandemic in North America: El Salvador

 The COVID-19 pandemic was confirmed to have reached El Salvador on 18 March 2020.

 As of 13 January 2021, El Salvador reported 49,539 total cases, 4,282 active cases, and 1,447 deaths.
 This comes out to 222 deaths per one million population.

 Overseas France

 Two cases of the coronavirus were confirmed on 1 March 2020 in the French collectivity of Saint Martin, having travelled from France through Dutch Sint Maarten and French collectivity of Saint Barthélemy, where they infected their son who is a resident.
 They then returned to Sint Maarten and were detected at the airport and transferred to French Saint Martin hospital for isolation.

 According to the French Ministry of Health situation reports, as of 6 March, there have been two confirmed cases in Martinique, two in Saint Martin and one in Saint Barthélemy.
-On 5 Apri 2020l, St. Pierre and Miquelon recorded its first verified case.
+On 5 April 2020, St. Pierre and Miquelon recorded its first verified case.